 It is sometimes possible to use a dongle with your tablets, however this is generally unsupported by the manufacturers and networks and can be technically tricky to accomplish.

-The problem is that Android does not have native support for USB mobile broadband dongles, so when you plug it in your tablet has no idea what the dongle is or how to use it.
+One major problem is that neither Android nor Apple provide native support for USB mobile broadband dongles, so when you plug it in your tablet has no idea what the dongle is or how to use it.
+That's assuming you can plug it in at all, of course.

 There is an app on the Google Play store called PPP Widget which claims to solve this problem, and there are numerous positive reviews claiming success, but you have no guarantee it will work with a particular tablet and dongle combination (good news for Steve though as it seems to work well with the Nexus 7).

 PPP Widget is free so it can’t hurt to try, but it does require your tablet to be rooted (which means we get access to system files normally locked to users).
-The rooting method differs for each device; we have a guide to rooting the Nexus 7 and that’s very easy, otherwise you’ll need to Google for a rooting tutorial for your particular tablet.
+The rooting method differs for each device; we have a guide to rooting the original Nexus 7 and that’s very easy (most Nexus devices should be simple), otherwise you’ll need to Google for a rooting tutorial for your particular tablet.

 If this isn’t possible, or PPP Widget does not work, then you could try searching to see if anyone else has managed to get a dongle working on your model.
 Unfortunately even if a solution does exist it is unlikely to be straightforward.